Bio:

 the UK without management or record company support.

-Ernie Graham released a solo album on Liberty Records in 1971,
+Ernie Graham recorded an excellent solo LP for Liberty Records in 1971,

 Brinsley Schwartz,